The Volunteer Stewardship Program

 Watch a news story on the Site Stewardship Program: Environmental "guardian angels."

 Volunteers are assigned specific trails within one of the four National Parks in southeast Utah.
 They will monitor their assigned trail to ensure the trails are properly marked, look for any hazardous issues, and to interact with visitors.

-On an annual basis, for one to three days in late summer or early fall, the Volunteer Stewards may work closely with NPS Natural Resources' staff to assist with invasive weed removal in Arches, the Needles District of Canyonlands, and the Potash boat ramp.
+Volunteers assist NPS Natural Resources staff with invasive weed removal in Arches and Canyonlands.
 Volunteers will work closely with staff to identify and remove a variety of invasive weeds including ripgut brome, puncture vine, Russian thistle, tamarisk, and Russian olive.

 Volunteers may be asked to participate in special park projects and events as needed.
 On occasion, the National Park Service conducts special events such as the Arches Quarter Release and Public Lands Day.
 There may also be an opportunity to participate in one-time projects in which the park will need extra helping hands to assist in the completion of the project.